this page and its sub pages function as a personal website - a site within a site

 Do such requirements of relation with the physical world delimit new creative horizons ?

-Perhaps digital independence, that is, code that has found a means, a form that so transcends its organic, elemental base, that upon our engagement with it we ourselves are transformed away from our own organic base, has not yet occurred, or perhaps I simply have not yet encountered such an experience.
+Perhaps digital independence, that is, code that has found a means, a form that so transcends its organic, elemental base, that upon our engagement with it we ourselves are transformed away from our own organic base, has not yet occurred, or perhaps I simply have not yet encountered such an experience in a sphere where this is already well underway.

 As of this time, I am interested in how my work within the digital space connects to, how it might be imbued with a human mark.
 Iterative productions of code creating further strings of code ad infinitum may well prove fascinating, but it still seems to me to be so only insofar as how the materialisations of this code relate to the human condition (the one who began the code in the first place).